 Family Traveller editor, Jane Anderson, delves into Tresco, Britain's very own slice of island paradise

 As you disembark the smart inter-island ferry at Tresco’s New Grimsby pier, you’d be forgiven for thinking you’d stepped into a children’s adventure book (take your pick from Swallows and Amazons, The Famous Five or Treasure Island).
-Owned by the Duchy of Cornwall, Tresco is one of five inhabited islands that make up the tiny Scilly Isles archipelago, just 28 miles from the tip of Cornwall.
+Owned by the Dorrien-Smith family, Tresco is one of five inhabited islands that make up the tiny Scilly Isles archipelago, just 28 miles from the tip of Cornwall.

 It’s one of those places that once discovered is never forgotten.
 So beloved is this miniscule island with a micro climate that allows tropical palms and lavish succulents to flourish, families come back year on year and pass down properties through generations.